ionic-team/ionic-site/docs/v2/2.0.0-alpha.38/api/components/nav/NavController/index.md

 * Returns:
-  <code>Component</code> Returns the first component view in the current stack
+  <code>Component</code> Returns the first component page in the current stack

 <div id="last"></div>

 <h3>
 <code>last()</code>

 </h3>

-Last view in this nav controller's stack.
-This would not return an view which is about to be destroyed.
+Last page in this nav controller's stack.
+This would not return a page which is about to be destroyed.